Klosmi/html-basics/JS-basic.md

   ```
   • function between(min, max) {
   •   return function(num) {
-  •     return num >= min && num <= max;
+  •     return num > min && num < max;
   •   }
   • }

     // we save the between(min, max) into a variable:
   • const test = between(1, 10);

     // it translates to this:
   • test = return function(num) {
-  •     return num >= 1 && num <= 10;
+  •     return num > 1 && num < 10;
   •   }

-  // to call this inner function (now saved to the 'const test' variable, we need to pass 1 single argument, in the paranthesis right after the variable's name:
+    // to call this inner function (now saved to the 'const test' variable,
+    // we need to pass 1 single argument, in the paranthesis right after the variable's name:
   • test(5)

-  // Another way to have the same calculation is to call both functions at the same time, using multiple parentheses pairs, each pair to one function:
+    // Another way to have the same calculation is: // to call both functions at the same time, using multiple parentheses pairs, each pair to one function:
   • test = between(1, 10)(5);
   ```